AndrewLam288/Andrew-Lam-Rustlings-/Exercise 06-09.md

     }
 }

+## Code Explanation

+The code include a struct definition for Order with various fields and a function to create an Order template, which can be use to create new Order.
+The code begin with calling let your_order = Order { }; which is the creation of new Order instance using the struct with the name field, setting the count field and copies the remaining field from order_template that have been given into the new Order instance.

 ## My own write up

 This was pretty simple but somehow I over complicated myself, I try to put count: 1 after ..order_template but it seems not to work as it wouldn't allow a comma after the base struct.
 The base struct need to be the last field that got put in.